-Michael Strahan is a retired Ameican football player turned media personality.
-He played the defensive lineman position and holds the record for most sacks in a single NBA season.
-He also only played for the New York Giants throughout his entire 15-year league career, with whom he won a Super Bowl ring.
-In February 2014, he elected to the Pro Football Hall of Fame.
+Michael Strahan is a retired American football player turned media personality.
+He played the defensive lineman position and holds the record for most sacks in a single NFL season.
+He also only played for the New York Giants throughout the entire 15-year professional career that saw him win a Super Bowl ring.
+In February 2014, he was inducted into the Pro Football Hall of Fame.

 As a television personality, Strahan has most recently worked as a co-host on “Live!
 With Kelly and Michael” alongside Kelly Ripa before moving to “Good Morning America”.
 He also hosts a game show on the ABC network called “The $100,000 Pyramid”.

-Michael Strahan was born Michael Anthony Strahan on November 21, 1971, in Houston, Texas to his parents; Louise and Gene Willie Strahan.
+Michael Anthony Strahan was born on November 21, 1971, in Houston, Texas, to Louise and Gene Willie Strahan.
 He was the youngest of the couple’s six children.
 His mother worked as a basketball coach while his father was a Major in the United States Army.

 Despite being born in the U.S, Strahan spent a good portion of his childhood in Germany.
 This was due to his father’s work as he was posted to the Benjamin Franklin Village, a U.S Army post in Mannheim, West Germany.

-The tall and athletic built teenager, who at this time was living with his uncle, Arthur Strahan, a professional footballer at the time, played just one season of high school football before earning a scholarship to play at Texas Southern University in Houston.
+A tall and athletic teenager, Anthony Strahan lived with his uncle Arthur Strahan, a professional footballer at the time.
+He played just one season of high school football before earning a scholarship to play at Texas Southern University in Houston.

 Michael Strahan followed in his uncle’s footsteps to play the defensive end position in college where he dominated the line of scrimmage and would often draw double teams.
 Strahan was so strong that he terrorized opposing quarterback players as he muscled his way through defensive lines.
 He began receiving statewide attention in his junior year and by his senior year, had NFL scouts coming to watch his game.

-Strahan was named in the First Team All-Southwestern Athletic Conference as well as its Player of the Year for the second year running.
-He was further selected All-America first team by a few other associations including The Poor Man’s Guide to the NFL Draft and the Associated Press.
-He currently holds the Texas Southern record for career sacks with 41.5.
+Strahan was named to the First Team All-Southwestern Athletic Conference, as well as its Player of the Year for the second year running.
+He was further selected to All-America first team by a few other associations, including The Poor Man’s Guide to the NFL Draft and the Associated Press.

 In the 1993 NFL Draft, Michael Strahan was selected with the 40th overall pick by the New York Giants.
 His first few seasons in the league were mediocre until his breakout season in 1997 where he had 15 sacks and was voted into his second Pro-Bowl and All-Pro team.